Discover the natural wonders of Illinois

 Illinois is home to magnificent state parks and three of them are in our very own backyard.
 With miles of trails, there is always an adventure waiting to happen.
 Explore Starved Rock’s seasonal waterfalls, take a hike at Matthiessen or say hi to Pebbles, Cocoa and baby Hope, the bison, that live at Buffalo Rock State Park.
 Visit the sunflower field at Matthiessen State Park in mid to late July.

 Photo by Jacki Musser

 Starved Rock State Park is located along the banks of the Illinois River in La Salle County.
-It’s one of Illinois’ most beautiful destinations.
+The Visitor Center is open daily from 9:00am to 4:00pm.
 The park’s 18 canyons feature vertical walls of moss-covered stone formed by glacial meltwater that slice dramatically through tree-covered sandstone bluffs.
 More than 13 miles of trails allow access to waterfalls (fed by seasonal runoff) or natural springs, sandstone overhangs, and spectacular overlooks.
 Recreational opportunities abound, from hiking to camping to fishing, boating and hunting.
 Special events are scheduled throughout the year.

 Photo by Jacki Musser